 1. Maintain Cross-Channel Consistency

-To create a great ecommerce customer experience, merchants need to make sure the look, feel, and functionality of their online store is the same or comparable across channels.
+Continuity between channels is critical – otherwise, customers get frustrated.
+To create a great ecommerce customer experience, businesses need to make sure the look, feel, and functionality of their online store is the same or comparable across channels.

 2. Use Personalized Communications

-Remember this is the customer “experience”.
-In the same way a sales representative is trained to welcome a customer into a store and make them feel that their business matters, merchant’s online stores should do the same.
+Remember, this is the customer “experience.”
+In the same way a sales representative is trained to welcome a customer into a store and make them feel that their business matters, a company’s online store should do the same.